Eddie Mitchell

-Eddie Mitchell (died 17 February 2024) was an English sports executive.
+Eddie Mitchell (1954 or 1955 – 17 February 2024) was an English sports executive.

 Football career

 Mitchell owned Dorchester Town FC.
 He was also involved in Poole Town F.C..
 He was known as "Marmite Mitch".

-Mitchell was the owner and chairman of AFC Bournemouth between June 2009 and September 2013, and oversaw the beginning rise of the team which moved up from League Two to the Premier League.
+Mitchell was the owner and chairman of AFC Bournemouth between June 2009 and September 2013, and oversaw the beginning rise of the team which moved up from League Two to the Championship.
 It was the first time this had happened since 1987.
 In September 2013, he stepped down as chair.
 His shares of the club were sold to Russian businessman Maxim Demin.
 Two weeks after he had sold the club, he was banned from spectating its games.

 Business career

 Mitchell was a property developer and reportedly built more than 1,000 homes particularly in the Sandbanks area of Poole.
 In 2010 he paid for the restoration of Dean Court.
 In 2019, he opened the UK’s first technical football centre in Bournemouth.
 More recently, Mitchell owned Elite Skills Arena, a company manufacturing high technology football training products used notably by Barcelona.